kurt-stolle/telegram-bot-example/README.md

-# FrankBoermanBot
+# Frank Boerman Bot
-A bot for Telegram using the Go language
+A bot for Telegram using the Go language.

 # Usage
-Place your Telegram bot key in a file named key.txt
+Place your Telegram bot key in a file named `key.txt` **Make sure your key.txt does not have newlines or tabs or any other special characters!**